-In my experience as a home inspector, the most uncomfortable homes, those with large temperature differences, such as a hot upper level --- always comes back to a poorly ventilated attic.
+In my experience as a home inspector, the most uncomfortable homes are those with large temperature differences such as a hot upper level.
+These homes usually have a poorly ventilated attic.

 When this melted snow gets close to the roofs edge, it refreezes, and creates a quasi ice dam.
 This ice dam holds back more water, and can lead to water infiltration and roof damage.

 Too much attic moisture can also lead to hazardous and costly mold growth.
-Moisture primarily occurs when two air masses meet with different temperatures.
-For example, if the attic is cold, but the homes interior is hot --- or when the attic is hot but the home is cold.
+Moisture primarily occurs when two air masses meet at different temperatures.
+For example, if the attic is cold, but the home's interior is hot—or when the attic is hot but the home is cold.

 When these two air temperatures meet in the attic, it can cause moisture to form on the roof sheathing, framing, and paper-faced insulation.